d2l-ai/d2l-en/chapter_natural-language-processing-pretraining/glove.md

 However in practice, owing to different initialization values, the same word may still get different values in these two vectors after training:
-GloVe sums them up as the output vector.
+GloVe sums them up as output vector.